-For many dogs, entering the waiting room sets the stage for stress.
+For many dogs, entering the waiting room sets the stress stage.
 You don’t know, and neither does your dog, what you’re going to encounter once you walk through the door.
 There will certainly be other pets in the waiting area.
 Some may be injured or very ill, and your dog will pick up on this.

 So, if the waiting room is a problem area, stay out of it.
 You can just as easily walk around outside the clinic, let your dog check pee-mail, and walk off a bit of tension.
 Someone can come and get you when it is your turn.

-Now, it’s time for the appointment.
-A good vet will take time to introduce himself or herself to your dog, offering a good sniff, and then some gentle handling before beginning the actual examination.
+When it’s time for the appointment, a good vet will take time to introduce himself or herself to your dog, offering a good sniff, and then some gentle handling before beginning the actual examination.
 When your dog is properly introduced to the vet, a routine examination of the mouth, ears, tail, toes, and even the private parts should not be a problem.
 If your vet doesn’t take time to do a proper introduction, you should probably find another vet.

 Sometimes, even with all the preparation in the world, your dog and your vet might not hit it off.
 I’d suggest not forcing the issue.
 If you’ve done everything you can to ensure a fear-free vet experience for your dog, and things aren’t working out, maybe it’s just a personality conflict.
 There are plenty of vets out there, so find another one that your dog likes.